spookygames/gdx-spriter/README.md

 gdx-spriter should support every feature supported by SpriterDotNet.
 SCML as well as SCON formats are supported.
+Also, character maps affect sprites *and* sounds, yay!

 ## Ok, still here and interested, what do I do now?
 In order to bring your shiny Spriter animations into your beloved GDX game, please proceed as follows: